Contact Consumer Protection

-The manufacturer's warranty for a new vehicle can vary but some manufacturers are now offering warranties for up to 5 years or 100,000 kilometres, whichever comes first.
+The manufacturer's warranty for a new vehicle can vary but some manufacturers are offer warranties for up to 5 years or 100,000 kilometres, whichever comes first.

-If the requirements of the manufacturer’s warranty are not followed - these can usually found in the vehicle’s service book - then the warranty may be invalidated or benefits such as extended warranty periods (eg five years or 100,000km) may be lost.
+If the requirements of the manufacturer’s warranty are not followed the warranty may be invalidated or benefits such as extended warranty periods (eg five years or 100,000km) may be lost.

 These benefits should be weighed up against the savings that might be made by servicing the vehicle somewhere cheaper.

 While consumers are still entitled to claim for a manufacturing defect, these can sometimes be difficult to prove.
-To prove that a fault was caused by a faulty part or installation of that part during manufacture, it may be necessary to show that the correct fluids or filters were used in servicing, or that the after sale adjustments were made at the correct time.
+To prove an issue was caused by a faulty part or installation of the part during manufacture, it may be necessary to show the correct fluids or filters were used in servicing, or the after sale adjustments were made at the correct time.